1. The Early Years (1993-1997)

 2. Preparatory Phase Activities (1998-2000)

-Objectives of the Preparatory Phase Activities:
+The Objectives of the Preparatory Phase Activities were the following:

-- to examine the feasibility of the designed Network activities and relevant guidelines and technical manuals
+• to examine the feasibility of the designed Network activities and relevant guidelines and technical manuals

-- to provide time for participating countries to further develop national monitoring systems for the Network
+• to provide time for Participating Countries to further develop national monitoring systems for the Network

-- to formulate policy recommendations for the further development of the Network
+• to formulate policy recommendations for the further development of the Network

 The IG2 held in October 2000 in Niigata, Japan concluded that the preparatory activities of EANET had been successful and decided to start EANET activities on a regular basis from January 2001 based on the Joint Announcement on the Implementation of EANET and the Tentative Design of EANET.

-IG2 designated the United Nations Environment Programme, Regional Resource Center for Asia and the Pacific (UNEP RRC.AP) (the former Environment Assessment Programme for Asia and the Pacific (EAP.AP)) in Bangkok, Thailand as the Secretariat for EANET and the Acid Deposition and Oxidant Research Center (ADORC) in Niigata, Japan as the Network Center for EANET.
+The IG2 designated the United Nations Environment Programme, Regional Resource Center for Asia and the Pacific (UNEP RRC.AP) (the former Environment Assessment Programme for Asia and the Pacific (EAP.AP)) in Bangkok, Thailand as the Secretariat for EANET and the Acid Deposition and Oxidant Research Center (ADORC) in Niigata, Japan as the Network Center for EANET.

-3. Regular Phase Activities (2001- )
+3. Regular Phase Activities (2001 - onwards)

-The five-year medium term plan, renamed Strategy on EANET Development (2006-2010), was adopted during the Eighth Session of the Intergovernmental Meeting (IG8) held in November 2006 in Hanoi, Viet Nam.
+The five-year Medium Term Plan, renamed Strategy on EANET Development (2006-2010), was adopted during the Eighth Session of the Intergovernmental Meeting (IG8) held in November 2006 in Hanoi, Viet Nam.

-Categories of activities of the Strategy on EANET Development (2006-2010) are:
+The categories of activities of the Strategy on EANET Development (2006-2010) were:

-- Promotion of acid deposition monitoring
+• Promotion of acid deposition monitoring

-- To provide useful inputs for decision-making at local, national and regional levels aimed at preventing or reducing adverse impacts on the environment caused by acid deposition; and
+• To provide useful inputs for decision-making at local, national, and regional levels aimed at preventing or reducing adverse impacts on the environment caused by acid deposition; and

-- To contribute to cooperation on the issues related to acid deposition among the participating countries
+• To contribute to cooperation on the issues related to acid deposition among the Participating Countries

 The Periodic Report on the State of Acid Deposition in East Asia was produced by the Scientific Advisory Committee of EANET in late 2007.
 The Periodic Report consisted of 3 volumes: Executive Summary, Part I: Regional Assessment, Part II: National Assessments.